cdktf/cdktf-provider-vault/docs/kubernetesAuthBackendConfig.java.md

 If not set the JWT used for login will be used to access the API.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.4.0/docs/resources/kubernetes_auth_backend_config#token_reviewer_jwt KubernetesAuthBackendConfig#token_reviewer_jwt}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.5.0/docs/resources/kubernetes_auth_backend_config#token_reviewer_jwt KubernetesAuthBackendConfig#token_reviewer_jwt}

+---

+##### `useAnnotationsAsAliasMetadata`<sup>Optional</sup> <a name="useAnnotationsAsAliasMetadata" id="@cdktf/provider-vault.kubernetesAuthBackendConfig.KubernetesAuthBackendConfig.Initializer.parameter.useAnnotationsAsAliasMetadata"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Use annotations from the client token's associated service account as alias metadata for the Vault entity.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.5.0/docs/resources/kubernetes_auth_backend_config#use_annotations_as_alias_metadata KubernetesAuthBackendConfig#use_annotations_as_alias_metadata}

 ---